schibsted/jslt/README.md

 ## What is missing

 The following is still missing:
+  * Escape syntax in strings.
+  * The rest of the boolean comparators.
   * `contains` should support strings and objects.
-  * The rest of the boolean comparators.
   * The rest of the function library (not 100% designed yet).
-  * Escape syntax in strings.
   * More detailed definition of language semantics, especially error situations.
   * Adding all the object matcher tests from 1.0.
   * Documentation.
-  * Language playground.
   * Optimizations: complete constant folding.
   * Many more tests.